messagerie-melanie2/Roundcube-Plugin-Infinite-Scroll/README.md

 # Roundcube-Plugin-Infinite-Scroll
 Remove nav page for messages and support infinite scroll in the message list

-This version is made from others plugins (melanie2, mobile) and isn't tested yet
+This version is made from others plugins (melanie2, mobile)

 License
 -------

 This plugin is released under the GNU General Public License Version 3 (http://www.gnu.org/licenses/gpl-3.0.html).

 Install
 -------